bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** Public key (derived from a private key, not a parent key)

   PaymentDetails
-    The PaymentDetails of the payment protocol which allows the receiver to specify the payment details to the spender.
+    Part of the payment protocol which allows the receiver to specify the payment details to the spender.

   Payment protocol
-  Payment request
     The deprecated protocol defined in BIP70 (and other BIPs) which lets spenders get signed payment details from receivers.

-    **Not to be confused with:** IP-to-IP payment protocol (an insecure, discontinued protocol included in early versions of Bitcoin)
+    **Not to be confused with:** IP-to-IP payment protocol (an insecure, discontinued protocol included in early versions of Bitcoin).

-  PaymentRequests
+  PaymentRequest
-    The PaymentRequest of the payment protocol which contains and allows signing of the PaymentDetails.
+    Part of the payment protocol which contain several parameters configured by the receiver as well as a nested :term:`PaymentDetails`.

   PKI
     Public Key Infrastructure; usually meant to indicate the X.509 certificate system used for HTTP Secure (https).

+  PKI data
+    A required 'pki_data' parameter of a :term:`PaymentRequest` which provides certificate information necessary to validate the request.

+  PKI type
+    An optional 'pki_type' parameter of a :term:`PaymentRequest` which tells spenders how to validate this request as being from a specific recipient.

   Point function
     The ECDSA function used to create a public key from a private key.